 Thank you for your interest in the Roswell Police Department.
 We are committed to providing our community with highly qualified and motivated law enforcement professionals who have a genuine desire to serve and protect our community.
-The safety and protection of every citizen and visitor within the city limits falls to the responsibility of the Roswell Police Department.
+The safety and protection of every citizen and visitor within the city limits is partly the responsibility of the Roswell Police Department.
 It is an assignment we take seriously, and with great pride.

 MASTER TRACK: This program offers additional financial compensation for those who meet the criteria of having job-related college course credits from an accredited school or a combination of military service and college credits.
 The program enables those who meet the eligibility requirements – which also include meeting certain physical agility and medical standards – to earn up to an additional 8 percent per hour on top of base pay.
 College tuition reimbursement is also possible as part of the program.
 Master Track I requires 60 college credits of job-related course hours or three years of full-time military service and 30 college credits.
 Eligibility begins after seven years of continuous service with the department.
 Master Track II requires 120 college credits of job-related course hours or three years of full-time military service and 90 college credits.
 Eligibility begins after three years of continuous service with the department.

-ADDITIONAL: For all other questions/concerns you may contact the Training/Recruiting Officer (575-624-6770 ext.
-108), or the City of Roswell Human Resources office (575-637-6268).
+ADDITIONAL: To address other questions, you may contact the Training/Recruiting Officer (575-624-6770 ext.
+108) or the City of Roswell Human Resources Department (575-637-6268).